hackforla/engineering/README.md

 p.s. developement means coding, programing, engineering, etc.

-## Let's get Started

-If you have not read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), please do so.
+## Looking for a Lead who can run this meeting
 We are in the process of looking for a Lead for this community of practice.

+> ## Let's get Started

+> If you have not read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), please do so.

-## Steps that will need to be setup
+> ## Steps that will need to be setup
 > 1. Join the [#developers](https://hackforla.slack.com/archives/C01CU709SER) Slack channel and introduce yourself.
 > 1. Slack our Development Community of Practice lead [_ _ _ ]() with your Gmail address.
 > 1. Accept your Google Drive invite to access the [shared folder](https://drive.google.com/drive/u/0/folders/1xWllQli2wUSsRF9OaSQBBQ1vaY7kRkAT).